inmyth/mmm-java/README.md

 **Version History**

->v.054
+v.054
 - see in progress tasks
-- Befaf now holds txHash for debugging. prolly need one for XRP too small error
+- Befaf now holds txnId for debugging.
+To be continued after txnId is captured for division by Zero.
+- fixed precision for XRP too small error

 v.053
 - fixed account_offers for more than 200 orders